 Who is this Guy?

-God’s grace and learning to live from the inside out have saved my faith.
+Learning to live from the inside out have saved my faith.
+That, and God’s grace.
 I know they can do wonders for you, too.

 What Can You Expect?

-I also love creating things, so 2-3 times per year I’ll share something new with you that I’ve created.
+I also love creating things, so a couple of times per year I’ll share something new with you that I’ve created.
 An online course, a workbook, a 30-day challenge, a new book–all built around helping you have a more engaged spiritual life.

 Here are some posts that have proven helpful and popular with people.